gracinet/awb-pyconfr-2018/25mn_en.rst

          Take your time on this screen, it's the first with actual code examples.

+         - explain use of registry and Models
          - comment the PhysObj naming choice
-         - recall Anyblok and Models

 .. code:: python